Jaskaranbir/Agar.io-Clone/README.md

 * **How do I contribute?**

-Simply create a [Pull Request][16].
+Simply create a [Pull Request][18].
 I will approve your changes and commit them if relevant.
-And of course, add you as contributor in a crerdits section (to be created).
+And of course, add you as contributor in a credits section (to be created).

 * **Where can I report bugs/queries?**

-Go to [Issues][17] and create a new issue.
+Go to [Issues][19] and create a new issue.

 * **Any existing bugs?**